Noah Shachtman

-Noah Shachtman is an American journalist, and musician.
-He is the editor-in-chief of Rolling Stone.
+Noah Shachtman (born September 15, 1977) is an American journalist.
+From 2021 to 2024, he was the editor-in-chief of Rolling Stone.
 From 2018 to 2021, he served as the editor-in-chief of The Daily Beast.
 He previously was the executive editor of the site.
 A former non-resident fellow at the Brookings Institution, he also worked as executive editor for News at Foreign Policy and as a contributing editor at Wired.

 Early life and education

 Born to a Jewish family, Shachtman graduated from Georgetown University and attended the Hebrew University of Jerusalem.
 His grandfather was theater impresario Lee Guber, and his father and stepmother worked at CBS News.